Tennis at Central Park and Prospect Park

 - Please wait for the hourly bell before entering your court.

 - Only players with smooth sole tennis shoes will be permitted on the courts.
+No running shoes are allowed on the clay courts.

 - Attendant in charge makes final decision in court assignment or any disputes.